Frequently Asked Questions

 It is not necessary, but many students find it convenient.
-All dorm rooms have high-speed internet access.
-You will need an Ethernet/LAN cable to connect your computer to the Pitzer network.
+All residence hall rooms have high-speed internet access.
 If you would like to connect to the wireless network, you will need to register your computer with Information Technology.
 You will also have access to PC and Macintosh computers and free email accounts in Pitzer College's computer labs.

 When and how will I get my textbooks?

-You will obtain your textbooks at the College bookstore after classes begin.
-The instructors will provide you with a book list for each class.
+You can obtain your textbooks at the College bookstore after classes begin.
+The instructors will provide you with a book list for each class..

 What facilities are available for me to use?

 You will receive a Pitzer ID card which can be used to access the following facilities:

 You may borrow books and other materials from the 1.7 million volume Honnold-Mudd Library or any of the other five smaller libraries at The Claremont Colleges.